Formstone/Formstone/docs/modal/default.md

 ### Basic {#demo-basic}

-Swap classes on a target element.
+Open an element in a modal.

 <figure class="demo js-editor" markdown="1">